Centrora/centroradocs/other-scanning-tools.rst

 Modified File Scanner
 -----------------------

-There are some cases that the `Dynamic Scanner <dynamic-scan>`_ cannot finds all virus files on the sites, for example:
+Sometimes, the `Dynamic Scanner <dynamic-scanner>`_ cannot finds all virus files on the sites, for example:

-1.
+1. The hacker uploads the hacking files in a package and not all files there contains the virus patterns;
+2. The files are encoded in a special way to hide from the scanner.

+In this case, the Modified File Scanner may help which can show the files modified within a time range which we can define.
+For example, if we found